CityOfBoston/patterns/web-components/map/readme.md

 repository.
 To update the types, run `npx gulp schema:vizwiz`.
 You may also have to add to the list of URLs in the Gulpfile.

-The map can operate in "modal" mode by setting the `modal` attribute.
-In this mode, the map is hidden by default and, when shown, appears in a full-screen modal dialog.

-To show or hide the map, you can use the `show()`, `hide()`, `toggle()` methods.
-The map will also listen to hash change events and, if its `id` comes up as the hash, it will automatically appear.

 ## Slots

 #### config